tronprotocol/java-tron/framework/src/main/java/org/tron/tool/litefullnode/README.md

 #### Merge

 Both `History Dataset` and `Snapshot Dataset` have an info.properties file to identify the block height from which they are segmented.
-Make sure that the `split_block_num` in `History Dataset`is not less than the corresponding value in the `Snapshot Dataset`.
+Make sure that the `split_block_num` in `History Dataset` is not less than the corresponding value in the `Snapshot Dataset`.

-After copy the `History dataset`, the Lite FullNode can merge the `History dataset` and become a real FullNode.
+After getting the `History dataset`, the Lite FullNode can merge the `History dataset` and become a real FullNode.
 ```
 // just for simplify, assume `History dataset` is locate in /tmp
 java -jar LiteFullNodeTool.jar -o merge --fn-data-path output-directory/database --dataset-path /tmp/history